-Predicting Malpractice among New York Physicians
+4. Predicting Malpractice among New York Physicians

 This project utilizes machine learning techniques to predict which physicians are likely to be disciplined by the New York Medical Conduct Board.
-It is based on a compilation of datasets describing 140 000 physicians licensed to practice in NY and includes their characteristics, location, employment history, network, education, and disciplinary actions.
-Each physician is assigned a risk score of committing a professional misconduct.
+It is based on a compilation of datasets describing 140 000 physicians licensed to practice in NY and includes their characteristics, location, employment history, networks, education, and disciplinary actions.
+The goal of the project is to assign each physician a risk score of committing a professional misconduct.